ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Borf.md

 - Dwarven Resilience
 	- Advantage on saving throws for poison and resistance for poison damage
 - Advantage with Brewers Supplies
-- Profiency with battleaxe, handaxe,
+- Proficient with battleaxe, handaxe, light hammer, and warhammer
+- Proficient with light and medium armor
+-
 # Stats
 - Proficiency Bonus - (+2)
 - Strength - 15 (+2)